 Sarah: How much waste does it save?
 I.e. how much weight in coffee is saved by using the idr?

 Costas: A small cafe that is doing 2 to 3 kilos a day can save appx 10 to 15 kilos per year!
 Even the most experienced baristas have an issue with wast ”believe me!
 Wherever I go, all over the world, I see coffee waste around the grinders.
 It’s simple mathematics!

 1000 cafes can save approximately 10 to 15 tons of coffee per year!
 I believe that with the idr I can save hundreds of tons of coffee world wide.
 Remember: 1 kilo of fine specialty coffee can cost between $20 and $30.
 That’s thousands, even millions of dollars that we throw away every year.

 Sarah: How much will the idr cost when it is released in September?

 Costas: The final production cost is not set yet.
 As the idr is built of high quality material for long term use I believe that will cost around $80, more or less.
 A cafe can win back this amount of money by not wasting and by making a better espresso in just a few weeks.
 Plus the baristas will become more accurate, faster, and more effective.

 Thanks, Costas!
 And readers, stay tuned to Costas’ website for news of the release of the Intelligent Dosing Ring in September, when it will be available for purchase.

-Sarah Allen is co-founder and editor of Barista Magazine, the international trade magazine for coffee professionals.
+Sarah Allen (she/her) is co-founder and editor of Barista Magazine, the international trade magazine for coffee professionals.
 A passionate advocate for baristas, quality, and the coffee community, Sarah has traveled widely to research stories, interact with readers, and present on a variety of topics affecting specialty coffee.
 She also loves animals, swimming, ice cream, and living in Portland, Oregon.